DescartesResearch/ForecastBenchmark/README.md

 ## Installation

+### Requirements
+In order to use and install this R package, ensure that R (≥ 3.2) is installed.

+### Installation via devtools
-This package can be installed in R by using the following commands:
+This package can be installed in R by using the package devtools and the following commands:

 ```
 install.packages("devtools")
 devtools::install_github("DescartesResearch/ForecastBenchmark")
 ```

+### Alternative Installation via remotes
 For unknown reasons, install_github does not work under all Windows versions.
 Therefore the package can alternatively be installed in R with the following commands:

 ```